-Our young people are the future of the Church!
-We want to help them see themselves as children of God.
-To stay true to God’s call to holiness.
-To be the energy of their years.
-To continue to learn about how God loves them.
-To discover their vocations and occupations.
-To develop community among themselves and the rest of us.
-To participate in the life of the parish and to be prepared to be missionary disciples.
+Being Church means we want everyone to stay true to God’s call to holiness.
+Youth need to be the energy of their years, to continue to learn about how God loves them, to discover their vocations and occupations, to develop community among themselves and the rest of us, to participate in the life of the parish and to be prepared to be missionary disciples.
 It’s not an easy task in today’s secular society.
 There are many negative influences. https://strangenotions.com/ gives them answers when being challenged about the existence of God.
 Memorization of important articles of the faith (also known as doctrinal formulas) is also a necessary task.
 This short video explains why.